"The Strike" referred to above was the 50,000

 BIG business and you didn't fool around with them.
 CPR officials had no

-interest in keeping local workers up to date on strikes on other railways.
+interest in keeping local workers in a company town up to date on strikes on other railways.

 Schreiber's Italian Community